whitebox-labs/whitebox-docs/tentacle/t3-mkII/pinout.md

 ## Channel 4 + 5
 * Isolation: **No**
-* Footprint: EZO Data Connector (e.g. to connect a Molex connector)
+* Footprint: EZO Data Connector (standard male 5 pin header, 2.54mm/0.1" spacing)
 * Protocol: `I2C` only
 * Best suited for:
  * 5pin EZO-Data devices like the EZO-PMP, EZO-CO2 or EZO-PRS